 Neighborhood Council membership is open to all Stakeholders.
 A “Stakeholder” shall be defined as any individual who:

-(1) Lives, works, or owns real property within the boundaries of the neighborhood council; or
+(1) Lives, works, or owns real property within the boundaries of the ECSWANDC Neighborhood Council; or

 (2) Is a Community Interest Stakeholder, defined as an individual who is a member of or participates in a Community Organization within the boundaries of the neighborhood council.